dasanchez/dasanchez.github.io/about.md

 ---
 [Home](/)

-I'm Dante Sanchez, an Mechanical Engineer in Toronto.
+I'm Dante Sanchez, a Mechanical Engineer in Toronto.

 <a href="mailto:dante.a.sanchez@gmail.com"><i class="fa fa-envelope"></i></a>
 <a href="http://linkedin.com/in/dante-sanchez-65465717"><i class="fa fa-linkedin"></i></a>